palewire/californiacivicdata.org/_posts/2017-09-25-processed-files.markdown

 Many months and pull requests later, python-opencivicdata 2.0 was packaged and released on PyPi.
 Isn't community open-source coding fun?

+* OCD logo.
+* Link to the discussion thread.
+Poppolo.
+Google.
+Socrata.
+ProPublica.
+* Can we drum up a couple examples of where OCD schemas have been used elsewhere.
+OpenElections.
+OpenStates.
+This creates the potential for people in other states to build off our work.

 ### Next steps